microsoft/vscode-docs/docs/remote/ssh.md

 **Remote SSH Host**: A running [SSH server](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) on:

-- **Full support:** x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+.
+- x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+.

-- **Experimental support:**
-  - ARMv7l/AArch32 Raspbian Stretch/9+ (32-bit).
+- ARMv7l (AArch32) Raspbian Stretch/9+ (32-bit).
-  - ARMv8l/AArch64 Ubuntu 18.04+ (64-bit).
+- ARMv8l (AArch64) Ubuntu 18.04+ (64-bit).

-Other `glibc` based Linux distributions for x86_64 and ARMv7l/ARMv8l should work if they have the needed prerequisites.
+Other `glibc` based Linux distributions for x86_64, ARMv7l (AArch32), and ARMv8l (AArch64) should work if they have the needed prerequisites.
 See the [Remote Development with Linux](/docs/remote/linux.md) article for information prerequisites and tips for getting community supported distributions up and running.

-While ARMv7l/ARMv8l support is available in VS Code Insiders, some extensions installed on these devices may not work due to the use of x86 native code in the extension.
+While ARMv7l (AArch32) and ARMv8l (AArch64) support is available, some extensions installed on these devices may not work due to the use of x86 native code in the extension.

 ### Installation